-Fire-Forged Friends: Downplayed.
+Fire-Forged Friends: Downplayed at first.
 Blu and Jewel become a lot less hostile towards each other after they escape the smugglers, but it isn't until their dance at the samba club that their conflict completely settles down and Blu and Jewel start being actual friends (who also happen to secretly be attracted to one another).

 Fish out of Water: Blu, especially shown the first time he goes back to the jungle he was born in.